AUTHORITYTRUST

 What is the best contrast color for Navy Blue?

-For maximum impact, Metallic Gold (#FFD700) or Bright White (#FFFFFF) are the best contrast colors for Navy.
-Gold creates luxury and sophistication, while white provides clean, professional clarity.
-For a modern, contemporary feel, try pairing Navy with Coral (#FF7F50) or Peach (#FFDAB9).
+Metallic Gold (#FFD700) or Bright White (#FFFFFF) give the strongest contrast with navy.
+Gold feels luxurious, while white keeps things clean and professional.
+For a more current look, try Coral (#FF7F50) or Peach (#FFDAB9).

 What is the HEX code for Navy Blue?